martonmiklos/sql_change_tracker/README.md

 It works in the follwing manner:

-- There is a small CRUD webapplication baked in CakePHP.
+- There is a small CRUD webapplication baked in CakePHP 2.x.
+(I know that Cake 2.x is outdated now, but when the time I started it was the cutting edge.)
 - You can define application (whatever can be an application which is using a database)
 - You can define as many systems as you need for an application (deployed instances of the applications)
 - You can add your SQL changes to applications